An investment is something that you purchase in the hopes of

 Before discussing investments specifically, it will be helpful to present a glossary of investment terminology.
 The terms presented below represent some of the basic concepts of investing.
 It is a good idea to become familiar with these terms, or at least, refer back to this list if you encounter an unfamiliar word in the later sections.

-It is the difference between the purchase and selling prices of an investment.
+The difference between the purchase and selling prices of an investment.
 If the selling price is lower than the purchase price, this is called a capital loss.
 Also known as realized gain/loss.

-It is the fee you pay to a broker to buy or sell securities.
+The fee you pay to a broker to buy or sell securities.

-It is a security that represents a certain fractional ownership of a company.
+A security that represents a certain fractional ownership of a company.
 This is what you buy when you “buy stock” in a company on the open market.
 This is also sometimes known as capital stock.

-It is the concept that the reinvested interest can later earn interest of its own (interest on interest).
+The concept that the reinvested interest can later earn interest of its own (interest on interest).
 This is often referred to as compound interest.